EpiK-Protocol/go-epik-gateway/README.md

 go-epik-gateway handle the epik's expert data retrieved and replay the graph sql.
 Then users can explorer the graph data in brower.

-## usage
+## Usage

-### build
+### Build
 build the gateway node with [go](https://go.dev/) installed.

 ```
 make
 ```

-### config
+### Config
-The Epik Gateway needs to be configured with the [Epik](https://github.com/epiK-Protocol/go-epik) and [NEBULA](https://docs.nebula-graph.com.cn/2.6.1/) nodes to enable the Gateway to retrieve domain expert data and import it into nebula's diagram database.
+The EpiK Gateway needs to be configured with the [EpiK](https://github.com/epiK-Protocol/go-epik) and [NEBULA](https://docs.nebula-graph.com.cn/2.6.1/) nodes to enable the Gateway to retrieve domain expert data and import it into nebula's diagram database.

 ```
 app: